 The best way to get rid of clothing stains is to treat them before they set, and definitely before washing.
 Have your stain-removal supplies easily accessible in a box or basket on a laundry-room shelf to make this process quicker, rather than having to scour the house for different cleaning supplies every time you're treating a stain.
 If you're never quite sure exactly how to treat each different type of stain, a laminated chart or framed print on the wall that describes how to eliminate each type of stain could be helpful.
 I love this set from letteredandlined.

 * Have your cleaning supplies easily accessible

 When it comes to washing, you'll save a lot of time and effort if your cleaning supplies are easy to access and ready to use.
-If they're an effort to reach, or the jars or containers are hard to open, or you don't have a good storage spot for them, it could the whole process much more time-consuming.
+If they're an effort to reach, or the jars or containers are hard to open, or you don't have a good storage spot for them, the whole process will be more time-consuming.